macorobots/roomac_ros/README.md

   rostopic pub /pick_and_bring/goal roomac_msgs/PickAndBringActionGoal {}"
 ```

 And that's it!
 The robot should navigate to the table, pick up the bottle and return to the starting position.
-Please note that the accuracy of this operation isn't 100% and the robot may fail (especially detecting the robot's position in Kinect above table is prone to failure).
+Please note that the accuracy of this operation isn't 100% and the robot may fail (especially detecting the robot's position with Kinect above table is prone to failure).

 ## Packages